JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 Depending on the module settings, TeamCity can prohibit authentication to accounts whose emails don't match emails of existing TeamCity users, or it can create a new user profile for such an account.

+## Native Git as Default Mode
+{product="tc"}

+TeamCity switches to using native Git as the default option for Git operations.
+This new approach is more predictable than the previously used JGit implementation and allows working with Git and SSH in TeamCity just as you would in your operating system.

+Before switching, make sure a [native Git client](https://git-scm.com/downloads) version 2.29 or later is installed on your server machine and a path to its executable is specified in the `PATH` environment variable.
+Alternatively, you can set the full path to the executable via the `teamcity.server.git.executable.path` [internal property](server-startup-properties.md#TeamCity+Internal+Properties) (no server restart is required).
+On Windows, remember to use double backslashes in the path.

+To switch your TeamCity nodes to native Git, go to __Administration | Diagnostics__ and open the __Git__ tab.
+Here you can test connection via native Git in any VCS root on your server.
+If you choose to test all VCS roots, TeamCity will check if they successfully connect via JGit and then test their connection via native Git.
+This measure helps ensure that none of your pipelines will break after switching to native Git.

+If the connection test is successful, you can enable the native Git support on your server(s).

 ## Running builds on JetBrains Space merge requests
 {product="tc"}